 How much do treadmills cost?

-The price of a treadmill ranges from $699 for an entry level model to $15,550 for a top of the range model.
+The price of a treadmill ranges from $849 for an entry-level model to $15,550 for a top of the range model.
 The build quality, power and size of the motor and the functionality of the console all impact the price.
+View the full range of our treadmills for sale.

 Why are some treadmills so expensive?